PiNodeIT/BANquita-GiftCard/README.md

 Once you start the script it will ask you to enter the SEED and finally a name you want to give the file (without extension)

-that's it, now inside the folder "GiftCard" you will find your giftcard
+that's it, now inside the folder "GiftCard" you will find 2 file :
+  - (name)_GiftCard.png is the giftcard
+  - (name)_Deposit.png is the deposit address qrcode (to put some BAN in the giftcard)

 ### Final comments